 China's official regulations prevent independent foreign travelers from traveling to Tibet.
 All foreign travelers must book a tour through a Tibet travel agent and be accompanied by a Tibet tour guide.

 China Highlights Travel offers great Tibet tour packages, and we will also take care of your Tibet Entry Permit (through our Tibet agents).
 A China visa is required in addition to the Tibet Entry Permit.
 Read more on Tibet Travel Permits.

 Foreigners who want to stay in China beyond the duration of their visa need to apply for an extension.

 A visa extension application should be made to the local Public Security Bureau seven days before the expiration date of the visa.
 Visitors traveling with a group on a group visa, and who want to stay longer than the group, should apply for individual visas.
 Visa extensions require the following:

 The length of the extension depends on the type of visa, and multiple-entry visas can not be extended.
 You are advised not to overstay the duration of your visa, or fail to apply for an extension before your visa expires, as you risk being heavily fined and have your travel plans disrupted.
 Please contact your travel advisor for assistance on visa extensions.

 Ask your tour guide for assistance, and immediately report the loss to the nearest Public Security Bureau, who will issue a passport loss report.
 Go to your hotel and ask for a stamped proof of your residency.
-You will need those for a new passport application, along with:
+You will need those for a new passport application.